 The predatory great white shark, which can reach a length of six metres, the enormous whale shark, which can grow to a length of 12 metres, and the box jellyfish, one of the world’s most venomous creatures are among the distinctive marine species.

 Kangaroos, dingos, wallabies, wombats, and, of course, koalas, platypus, and echidnas are just a few of the well-known Australian wildlife.
 However, there is still a great deal that is unknown about the native creatures of Australia.
-In this article, we’ll look at 9 of the most unique animal species that are considered rare animals in Australia.
+In this article, we’ll look at 9 of the most unique animal species that are considered rare species in Australia.

 Why are Australian animals so unique?